l-gorman/rhomis-docs/source/developer-guide.rst

 ODK Central
 ******************************

 For data collection and data management, RHoMIS currently relies on `ODK collect <https://docs.getodk.org/collect-intro/>`_ and `ODK central <https://docs.getodk.org/central-intro/>`_.
-To make projects and
+Users should not have to use ODK central, and should instead create projects and forms through the survey builder application.

-Analysis Scripts
+Analysis Package
 ******************************

+RHoMIS 2.0 relies on the R programming language for it's automated processing, calculations, and reporting.
+An [R-package](https://github.com/l-gorman/rhomis-R-package) has been developed for RHoMIS 2.0 data processing.
+This package, is designed for use on the data-processing server, as well as for use by the wider community who hope to analyse rhomis data themselves.

 RHoMIS database
 ******************************

+RHoMIS 2.0 uses MongoDB, a popular NoSQL database.
+This central database stores:

+* Processed data from ODK central
+* Meta data from the survey builder
+* User information from the authentication server
+* User inputs from the data querying application

 Data Querying Dashboard
 ******************************

+This is a simple GUI application which allows users to access their processed data, and query the public RHoMIS database.

 .. _user_authentication_summary:

 User Authentication System
 *******************************

-To create an account or login, the survey builder makes a call to the user authentication server.
+To create an account or login, an application makes a request to the user authentication server.
 When logging in, the authentication server returns a token which can be decoded to give a user ID.
-This user ID is shared between the survey builder, the RHoMIS database, and the authentication system to manage survey projects.
+This user ID is used by each RHoMIS application to manage survey projects.